 It started like most Slovak weddings with a marriage ceremony in church.
-Straight from there we moved to a wedding site at a stone’s throw from Bojnice Castle.
-In a cosy restaurant just outside the town, all the wedding entourage counting about 60 people sat down to a festive table:
+From there we moved to a wedding site just below Bojnice Castle, where all the wedding entourage counting about 60 people sat down to a festive table.

 And here we go!
-The bride and groom hit the floor with the first music vibes, and are shortly followed by other spirited dancers.
+The bride and groom hit the floor with the first music vibes.
+They are followed shortly by other spirited dancers.

-Well into the wedding night and well lubricated with vodka, slivovitza or wine, everybody’s merry and ready to take part in each and every game the lady-in-chief comes up with.
+Well into the wedding night and well lubricated with vodka, slivovitza and wine, everybody’s merry and ready to take part in whatever game the lady-in-chief comes up with.

 No time to lose when it’s ‘Time of My Life’ …

-Before the bride and groom change into more informal clothes, a traditional little farce is staged before the eyes of the guests, in which the bride passes her bridal veil onto another young, unmarried lady.
-Both the groom and the bride are then crowned with ceremonial hats symbolising their admission to the ‘married’ club.
+Before the bride and groom change into more informal clothes, a traditional little farce is staged before the guests, in which the bride passes her bridal veil onto another young unmarried lady.
+Both the groom and the bride are then crowned with ceremonial hats symbolising their admission to the married club.

 This is how far I made it.
 Sleepy and dead-tired after hours of dancing, I went to bed at one.
 However, I wasn’t the first or the last one to leave.
-Many carried on partying for another three hours, and the most loyal guests remained with the newly-weds until half five in the morning.
+Many guests carried on partying for another three hours, and the most loyal ones remained with the newly-wed couple until half past five in the morning.

 No time to lose when it’s ‘Time of My Life’.